p3l6/blog/bagpipes.md

 ---
 layout: default
 title: Pipes
-permalink: /bagpipes/
 ---

 Playing bagpipes is one of my primary hobbies!
 I play in a band, as well as solo, and do competitions with both.